- Dr Sam Spiegel

-- Theories of International Development, Inequality and Social Change
+- Decolonial Theories, Present-Day Coloniality, Inequality and Social Change

-- Mixed Methods Approaches in Political Ecology Research
+- Community-Based Research and Mixed Methods Approaches in Political Ecology Research

 - Interdiscilinarity in the Study of Socio-Environmental Interactions

-- Global Environmental Governance and Extractive Sector Regulation and Development
+- Global Environmental Governance and Extractive Sector Politics

-- Knowledge Construction in Relation to Contested Land and Artisanal and Small-Scale Mining
+- Knowledge Construction in Relation to Contested Land, Resource and Territorial Control, Water and Rights

 - Conceptualisations of Informal Sector and Illegal Economic Activities in relation to State and Non-State Actors

-He is currently directing ESRC-funded and Canadian government-funded projects examining social processes shaping rural resource-dependent economies and the construction of knowledge about time and space in relation to the extractive sector, its impacts, and collecitve mobilisations in pursuit of environmental and social justice.
+He is currently directing ESRC-funded and Canadian government-funded projects engaging community-based research approaches to explore the construction of knowledge in relation to the extractive sector, its impacts, and collecitve mobilisations in pursuit of environmental and social justice.